thin-edge/thin-edge.io/docs/src/references/tedge-cert.md

 Create a self-signed device certificate

 USAGE:
-    tedge cert create [OPTIONS] --id <id>
+    tedge cert create --device-id <id>

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

 OPTIONS:
-        --cert-path <cert-path>    The path where the device certificate will be stored [default: ./tedge- certificate.pem]
-        --id <id>                  The device identifier
+        --device-id <id>    The device identifier to be used as the common name for the certificate
-        --key-path <key-path>      The path where the device private key will be stored [default: ./tedge-private- key.pem]

 ```

 ## Show